As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 When we moved on our sailboat, I quickly learned you have to experience this lifestyle to understand the challenges.

-It’s been almost two years living full-time on our catamaran.
-So I decided to look at the day-to-day things that are different from our habits in land-based life.
+It’s been almost two years of living full-time on our catamaran.
+So, I decided to look at the day-to-day things that are different from our habits in land-based life.

 Many things we didn’t think twice about have a massive impact on our lives on the boat.
 Things like water conservation, provisioning, cooking, cleaning, and adjusting to a small space all take time and energy.